 Galls are the result of bacteria entering into wounds on the blackberry.
-The bacteria is carried either by infected stock or is already present in the soil.
-Symptoms may not appear for over a year if the infection occurs when temperatures are below 59 F. (15 C.).
+The bacteria are carried either by infected stock or is already present in the soil.
+Symptoms may not appear for over a year if the infection occurs when temperatures are below 59 degrees F. (15 C.).

 If only a few plants are affected, remove them immediately and destroy them.

 Commercial growers use a non-pathogenetic bacterium, Agrobacterium radiobacter strain 84, to biologically control crown gall.
 It is applied to the roots of healthy plants just before they are planted.
 Once planted, the control becomes established in the soil surrounding the root system, protecting the plant from the bacteria.